Current clinical trials by disease site

 Who we are

-Clinical Research at the LRCP is carried out through ten disease-specific multidisciplinary teams: breast, gastrointestinal, genitourinary, gynecological, head and neck, central nervous system, skin, thoracic, sarcoma, hematological, and through the supportive care program.
+Clinical Research at the LRCP is carried out through nine disease-specific multidisciplinary teams: breast, gastrointestinal, genitourinary, gynecological, head and neck, central nervous system, skin, thoracic, sarcoma, neuroendochrine, and through the Supportive Care Program.

 The services we offer